"You do not necessarily need that five-year extended warranty that the shops always try and sell you"

-The Distance Selling Regulations allow customers a cooling-off period of seven working days.
+The Consumer Contracts Regulations allow customers a cooling-off period of fourteen working days.
 For goods, this counts from the day after the goods are delivered.
-For services, it's seven working days from the contract being agreed.
+For services, it's fourteen working days from the contract being agreed.

 This applies to all transactions carried out over a distance, not just to online transactions.

 From 13th June 2014 the Consumer Contracts Regulations replace the Distant Selling Regulations.
 Under the new rules the 7 day period to return goods without question has now been extended to 14 days.

 Whilst every effort is made to ensure that the legal information contained on “consumeruk” is accurate, it does not constitute legal advice tailored to your individual circumstances.
 If you act on it, you acknowledge that you do so at your own risk.
 Neither the Proprietor nor Dean Dunham can assume responsibility and do not accept liability for any damage or loss which may arise as a result of your reliance upon it.